idflood/ThreeNodes.js/README.md

 - more three.js (and other) nodes...
 - native app based on chrome like adobe/brackets with "permissive" settings to easily allow image loading (CORS), ...
 - soundcloud node (or simply a way to put an url in the SoundInput node)
-- flickr image node when they allow CORS, google drive, ...
+- flickr image node when they allow CORS, google drive, freesound.org, archive.org, ...
 - possibility to enable/disable plugins so the nodes list is not filled with unnecessary things
-- search in workspace nodes (quickly find a named node, search all time inputs, ...)
+- search in workspace nodes (quickly find a named node, search all 'time' inputs for instance, ...)
 - drag and drop image/movies from desktop to threenodes
 - "MIDI" timeline when sound generation is added (tempo, ...)
+- music and sound start/finish/volume/... should be possible to handle in node and in timeline if needed (like after effects)
 - curves in timeline like after effect
 - websocket node with example of server/client in flash/processing/java/scala or other
 - ability to run an instance of a saved workspace from command line (send email alert when some inputs have a certain value for instance)
-- csv, xml, ... node parser (and possibly d3.js renderer)
+- csv, xml, ... node parser (and possibly d3.js renderer, or others)
 - MidiFileInput (and similar) when sound generation is done
 - directly select/move/rotate/scale objects in the renderer like any 3d software
-- gui button/knob/slider/textfield/bang/... nodes
+- gui button/knob/slider/textfield/bang/toggle/select/... nodes
-- key shortcuts
+- key shortcuts + possibility to assign custom key bindings on toggle buttons, ... ?
+- more flexible webgl renderer (image in node or fixed in corner)
+- procedural texture (layers, canvas image, effects, ...)
+- more UI fun inspired by what other programs do (but stay in 2D and keep performance a priority)
+- make it easy to add a theme (+ add a white version, and make the dark one nicer)
+- record values while playing like it is done in music applications (automation)
+- when sound synthesis is done, add drum machine, sequencer, reverb, ... nodes
 - ...